 Coffee!
 Let’s talk about coffee.

 Life’s indispensable elixir and corpse reviver (long before the cocktail was a thing).
 Your reward for getting out of bed in the morning.
 Your strong and reliable old friend who keeps you ticking along until it’s time to relax with a glass of your preferred poison.
-Coffee; when it’s good, can only be described as nectar of the gods.
+Coffee; when it’s good, can only be described as the nectar of the gods.

 Granada (Spain in general, in fact) has pretty decent coffee.
 Most places have a corner dedicated to a conspicuous and usually noisy industrial coffee machine.
 I’ve tried coffees of all kinds (con leche, solo, cortado, cappuccino, flat white) in many spots around the city.
 Most is good, some bitter as hell.
 But fear not, a handful come to mind where the coffee is impresionante.

 You can walk everywhere in Granada, and if you’re hitting the Alhambra, there’s a lot to cover.
-There’s no doubt you’ll want to start your day off right – these 5 will give you a hand.
+There’s no doubt you’ll want to start your day off right – these places will give you a hand.

 Durán Barista – Durán is located along the Darro river, a very popular area bustling with activity all day and night.
 The coffee at Durán is excellent, the café is bright and clean with a great atmosphere, space to work and they do a buffet breakfast for €9 per head to set you up for the day.
 This café is the most expensive, with a flat white costing €2.50 (still cheaper than Dublin!) but it’s worth it for the quality.
 Since it’s such a busy area, the price doesn’t surprise me – you’re in the Albaicín, you’re along the river, close to the beautiful Paseo de Los Tristes, and the best part – sit by the window and you’ll have the Alhambra for company.